 Coming third of the castles in Bavaria, Linderhof is the smallest of the three palaces built by King Ludwig II and the only one which he lived to see completed.
 Built as a smaller version of Palais de Versailles near Paris, Linderhof is situated in absolutely stunning natural setting and is just a delight to visit and stroll through its gardens.

 The lake and fountain in front of Linderhof Castle

 See my photos from Linderhof Castle

 Ludwig has brought lots of mystery to Linderhof Castle by building a very secretive and eerie artificial cave just for himself.
 Also called Venus Grotto, the cave houses a large scale scene from Wagner’s Tannhauser opera.
 It features an artificial waterfall and spotlights with changing colors which were an amazing technological achievement for those times.

-If you are looking to stay in the area you can find great places to stay near Linderhof Castle.
+If you are looking to stay in the area you can find budget places to stay near Linderhof Castle.

 Harburg Castle is a large medieval fortress dating from around 1150.
 Unlike many of Germany’s castles which have been damaged during World War 2, this castle has remained intact over the centuries.